danielegasparri/span-gui/docs/manual.md

                                         [path/]spectrum3.fits  1002
                                         [path/]spectrum4.fits  1003

-3. Heliocentric correction file for the "Heliocentric correction" task and the "I have a file with location..." option selected:
+3. **Heliocentric correction file** for the "Heliocentric correction" task and the "I have a file with location..." option selected:
-    It is an ASCII file containing three columns, separated by a space: 1) Name of the location, 2) Date of the observation (just year, month, day, not the hour), 3) RA of the object (format: degree.decimal), 4) Dec. of the object (format: degree.decimal).
+    It is an ASCII file containing three columns, separated by a space, following the SAME order of your spetra in the loaded spectra list file: 1) Name of the location, 2) Date of the observation (just year, month, day, not the hour), 3) RA of the object (format: degree.decimal), 4) Dec. of the object (format: degree.decimal).

                                             example_heliocorr.dat